SoSeDiKs-Universe/sosediks-universe.github.io/wiki/misc/vehicle_changes_en.md

 If used carefully, it can also save your {% symlink oak_boat_entity, Boat %} from drowning or help you float upstream against the current in difficult situations.

+### {% href_link 🌀 | Better ridable entities %}
+Entities that are mostly in the air will take no damage from getting stuck in blocks.

 ### {% href_link 🚂 | Better minecarts %}
 - Moving {% symlink minecart_entity, Minecarts %} can damage entities on the tracks.
 - {% symlink minecart_entity, Minecarts %} are bounced back on contact with {% symlink slime_block, Slime Blocks %} and {% symlink slime, Slimes %}.